 Generally, when you transfer an asset or assets to another and receive nothing in return, a gift is deemed to have occurred.
 This gift may or may not be subject to a Federal Gift Tax.
 Gifts up to a certain value amount made to a person during a calendar year are exempt from any gift tax.
 This is called the “Annual Gift Tax Exclusion”.
 There is also a lifetime gift tax exclusion that can apply to the aggregate of all lifetime taxable gifts thereby eliminating or reducing the gift tax payable.

 When you die, the assets you transfer to beneficiaries or heirs may be subject to a Federal Estate Tax.
-The good news is through recent laws there is now more than a $5 million exemption allowed per decedent.
+The good news is that very few estates have to pay any estate tax as there is currently a $10 million Federal Estate Tax Exemption (indexed for inflation) allowed per decedent.
 This is the highest exemption we have ever had.
-There is even more good news with the recent concept of “Portability”.
+There is even more good news with the concept of “Portability”.
 Portability allows a surviving spouse to elect to use any of a deceased spouse’s unused Federal Estate Tax Exemption.
-This means that in many situations where one spouse predeceases the other, the surviving spouse can wind up with an Estate Tax Exemption of more than $10 Million!
+This means that in many situations where one spouse predeceases the other, the surviving spouse can wind up with an Estate Tax Exemption of more than $20 Million!

 What the above also means is that people who presently have an A-B Trust or A-B-C Trust can now rethink whether the mandate of a trust division is still necessary.
 Many A-B and A-B-C Trusts were drafted to make sure that each spouse’s Federal Estate Tax Exemption was used to its maximum extent.
 To accomplish this objective, a division into sub-trusts (creation of Trust A,B, or C) after the death of the first spouse was required.
 With the new law, the same estate tax savings may result but without the need for a complicated division of the trust.
 This can make life much simpler and easier for a surviving spouse.